 11.Dealings in Rights and Obligations: The Concessionaire shall not assign, delegate, sub-contract, mortgage, charge or otherwise transfer any or all of its rights and obligations under this Agreement.
 PS may assign and/or transfer the Agreement or any of its rights and obligations hereunder to any other party including the Venue Owner.

-12. Data Protection: Any data collected must be processed in accordance with the UK Data Protection Act 1998.
+12. Data Protection: Any data collected must be processed in accordance with the The Data Protection Act 2018 (this is the UK’s implementation of the General Data Protection Regulation (GDPR).

 13. General: 13.1 Subject to any variation under Condition 13.3, the terms and conditions of the Agreement shall apply as between the parties in respect of the subject matter hereof to the exclusion of all other terms and conditions (including any terms and conditions that the Concessionaire purports to apply).
 13.2 The Agreement contains the entire understanding of the parties with respect of the subject matter hereof, supersedes all prior agreements and may not be modified or amended by the parties unless by a written instrument signed by both parties.
 13.3 PS shall not be liable to the Concessionaire for loss arising from or in connection with any representations (except any made fraudulently), agreements, statements or undertakings made prior to the date of execution of the Agreement.
 13.4 Subject to the Venue Owner being able to enforce the terms of the Agreement and the licence granted under it, for the purposes of the Contracts (Rights of Third Parties) Act 1999 and notwithstanding any other provision of the Agreement, the Agreement is not intended to, and does not, give any person who is not a party to it any right to enforce any of its provisions.
 13.5No failure of either party to exercise, and no delay in exercising, any right or remedy in respect of any condition herein contained shall operate as a waiver of such right or remedy.
 13.6 PS and the Concessionaire are each independent contractors with respect to each other and nothing in the Agreement shall create any association, partnership or joint venture relationship between them or grant the Concessionaire any proprietary, tenancy or other property interest other than the right to occupy the Venue as a bare licensee.
 13.7